gbv/coli-ana/README.md

 Optional parameter `complete` with a truthy value enables filtering for completely analyzed numbers.

-The response header `coli-ana-backend` will contain the backend used for the analysis (either "vc_day_srv" or "database").
+The response header `coli-ana-backend` will contain the backend used for the analysis (either "vc_day_srv" ~~or "database"~~the database backend is not used anymore).
 If multiple numbers are analyzed, the backend for the last analyzed number in the list is returned.

-### GET /analyze?member=members

-Returns JSKOS concepts which contain one or more of the specified `member` URIs or notations (seperated by `|`) in their `memberList`.

-Optional parameter `complete` with a truthy value enables filtering for completely analyzed numbers.

-Results of this API method are always based on the database backend.

 ## Maintainers
 - [@stefandesu](https://github.com/stefandesu)